 On most of our birding Kenya tours we aim to see a wide variety of species, while taking time to enjoy other wildlife, as well as other diversities of interest.

 With over 1,000 bird species recorded, several endemics and many near endemics, and birding which starts in the capital Nairobi, Kenya can justifiably be depicted as a haven for birders.

 Whether you are a new or regular visitor to East Africa, an ornithologist or a traveler with a passing interest in birds, Kenya birding tours should be high on your list of priorities.

-Our birding in Kenya itineraries offer the benefits of small group travel including flexibility, attention to detail, lovely company, reduced prices, reduced waiting times, and more opportunities to appreciate the unexpected.
+Birding in Kenya itineraries offer the benefits of small group travel including flexibility, attention to detail, lovely company, reduced prices, reduced waiting times, and more opportunities to appreciate the unexpected.

-Our birding Kenya tours features:
+Our Birding Kenya tours features:

 • Carefully planned itineraries, great birding

 • Knowledgeable Guides, enthusiastic and eager to share their expertise

 • The best local guides, adept at finding & spotting birds also making sure that everyone sees it.